Mom’s travel lessons added life to sights we visited

 Camping through Europe — “To hell with reverse.
 We are going forward.”

-When I was 15, 16, and 17 years old our family used to take off for a couple of months during the summer and camp through Europe.
+When I was 15, 16, and 17 years old, our family used to take off for a couple of months during the summer and camp through Europe.
 Yes, my Dad worked.
 He was a Colonel in the Air Force.
-He took two weeks leave to travel with Mom and the rest of the family.
+He took a two-week vacation to travel with Mom and the rest of the family.
 Afterward, he would fly back home and we would continue on our way.
 We camped outside of Copenhagen, Salzberg, Piza, Paris, Amsterdam, and more great cities.
 We would rent bicycles and cruise through the cities or get transportation passes and move using buses, trams, and metros.
 It was a blast.

-One day after the starter in the car stopped working and Mom didn’t want or take the time to get it repaired, reverse in the car stopped working as well.
+One day after the starter in the car stopped working, Mom didn’t want to take the time to get it repaired.
+Reverse gear in the car stopped working as well.
 My brothers and I were already pushing the VW van to get it started every day.
 Now we had to make sure to park on a hill or in a parking lot where Mom didn’t have to back up.
-When I suggested that we should get the reverse gear working, she said, “Heck kids, we aren’t going backwards.
+When I suggested that we should get the reverse gear working, she said, “Heck kids, we aren’t going backward.
 We are moving forward.
 Who needs reverse?”

 Paestum and Pompeii — “Climbing through history is the best experience and leads to more.”

 My earliest memories of travel were from time spent climbing through the ruins of Pompeii and Paestum in Italy.
 I was probably about 5 years old.
 I always remember the giant Greek columns from the ruins of Paestum and the body casts that were displayed in the baths of Pompeii.
-It was about a decade later when I returned to Naples and eventurally to these ruins that I put place names together with my toddler memories.
+It was about a decade later when I returned to Naples and eventually visited these ruins that I put place names together with my toddler memories.
+This was my first realization that Mom’s travel lessons were indeed important.

 Reflecting on those images today, I realize the impact and importance of experiencing travel and being exposed to photos and stories about history.
 These travels made later studies about Greek and Roman gods come to life.
-The chariot race courses and amphitheatrs added a different dimension to movies like Ben Hur and Sparticus.
+The chariot racecourses and amphitheater added a different dimension to movies like Ben Hur and Sparticus.

-Uber and Lyft together with taxi cabs are bad for travelers who want ot savor the flavor of any destination.
+Uber and Lyft, together with taxi cabs, are bad for travelers who want to savor the flavor of any destination.
 So are most hotel bars.
 The transportation travelers take and the sights they visit color their experience.
 Travelers need to become participants in a city’s everyday life.
 That’s what makes a true traveler.
 Those who only travel with tour groups in buses, take taxis and other private transportation, and who drive by markets and sights to see, are missing the joy and real destination experience of travel.

 This adage comes with more than simply discovering enjoyment.
 A trip to the shoe market in Naples, Italy, can teach one about real communications and understanding.
-Here is an example.
+Here is an example of one of Mom’s travel lessons.

 Later, when I caught up with my friends, they thought just the opposite about the interaction with the shoe salesman.
 To them, the vendor got the price he asked for and he didn’t have to spend time bargaining.
 The vendor, on the other hand, felt that my friends were condescending by throwing their money at him and by refusing to engage with him.